open-politics/open-politics/README.md

 - [Contact](#contact)

 # Why does this project exist?
-- All things regarding politics, be that news or legislative procedures and documents are hard to understand.
-Many people don't have the time to read through all the documents and news articles.
+- All things regarding politics, be that news, conflicts, relationships, legislative procedures or documents are hard to understand.
+Many people don't have the time to read through all the documents and news articles necessary to gain a broad and well-informed understanding of a political situation.
-- The goal of this project is to make political processes more accessible and understandable for everyone.
+- The goal of this project is to make politics more accessible and understandable for everyone by the means of data science and AI.

 # Idea and Outline
 This project aims to tackle two distinct problems: